The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 The «beware of the dog» sign in Hungarian.

-If I heard it right, this is constructivism.
+If I heard it right, this was constructivism.

-I made my way on a nearby hill called Kerek.
-It turned out to be a christian place, playing the role of Via Dolorosa with crosses dedicated to the biblical «stations» installed at the road.
-A final cross is placed on the hilltop, together with two flagpoles.
+I got myself to the top of the nearby hill called Kerek.
+It turned out to be a christian place, playing the role of Via Dolorosa, with crosses dedicated to the biblical «stations» installed roadside.
+The final cross was placed on the hilltop, flanked by two flagpoles.

 The beginning of the unpaved road to the top of Kerek and a vineyard seen from that road.